waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Active Strategy: Road to the Indigo Plateau
 - **Current Objective:** Navigate through Victory Road to reach the Indigo Plateau and challenge the Elite Four.
-- **Immediate Plan:** Solve the Victory Road 1F puzzle to ascend to the next floor.
+- **Immediate Plan:** Solve the Victory Road 1F puzzle, starting with the boulder at (6, 16), to connect the western and eastern landmasses.

 # V. Tool Development & Testing Ideas
 - **New Agent Idea:** `puzzle_strategist_agent`.
 Input: `boulder_puzzle_assistant` output, current map state, goal coordinates.
 Action: Devises a step-by-step sequence of boulder pushes to achieve the goal.
 This would automate the complex reasoning I'm currently doing manually.